-Broome Fishing Club President Derek Albert says the fishing has never been better.
+Broome Fishing Club members say the fishing has never been better.
 Numerous fishing events are held each year with teams of keen fishers venturing out into the Bay knowing their fishing experiences will be positive, especially as there are no commercial netters in the Bay.

 Recfishwest and the Kimberley community welcomed the decision of the WA Government to purchase commercial licences in 2013 and implement a commercial netting closure in Roebuck Bay.
 The closure is now benefiting recreational fishers, charter operators and local tourism.

 Recfishwest CEO Andrew Rowland said the move was welcomed by recreational fishers and was particularly pleasing for the local community and the Broome Fishing Club.

 “Roebuck Bay is an important area for recreational fishing as it allows a wide variety of good quality safe fishing experiences for families with small vessels.

 “We are glad the Government has listened to the voices of the people in the Broome region and recognises the valuable contribution that recreational fishing makes to the Broome lifestyle.

 “It is not about getting rid of commercial fishing, which has an important place, but rather maximising the use of a limited resource which will bring huge benefits to the community.”

 The ecological importance of Roebuck Bay and the value of recreational fishing in the region cannot be understated.